 - Not a bug:If it does not affect the functionality of the application then the status assigned to a bug is “Not a bug”.

 - Status assigned to defect- New

-- Defect is forwarded to Project Manager for analyze
+- A defect is forwarded to Project Manager for analyze

-- Project Manager decides whether defect is valid
+- Project Manager decides whether a defect is valid

-- Here the defect is not valid- status given "Rejected."
+- Here the defect is not valid- a status is given “Rejected.”

-Next the tester will re-test the code.
-In case, the test case passes the defect is closed.
-If the test cases fails again, the defect is re-opened and assigned to the developer.
+- Next, the tester will re-test the code.
+In case, the Test Case passes the defect is closed.
+If the test cases fail again, the defect is re-opened and assigned to the developer.

 That’s all to Bug Life Cycle